Behaviour Standards for Commonwealth Parliamentary Workplaces

 Factsheet

-Behaviour Code for Australian Parliamentarians (October 2024). sets out expectations for how parliamentarians behave towards each other and others they engage with in the course of their work, while recognising parliamentary privilege.
-It includes information on how to report a breach of the Code
+The Behaviour Code for Australian Parliamentarians sets out expectations for how parliamentarians engage with others in the course of their work, while recognising parliamentary privilege.

 Factsheet

-This factsheet is relevant to staff of Parliamentarians or anyone employeed under the Members of Parliament (Staff) Act 1984 (MOP(S) Act) who is required to understand and comply with this Code and the Behaviour Standards for Commonwealth Parliamentary Workplaces.
-The Code and Standards are enforceable and a breach of either could lead to sanctions being imposed
+This factsheet is relevant to staff of parliamentarians or anyone employed under the Members of Parliament (Staff) Act 1984 (MOP(S) Act).
+MOP(S) Act staff are required to understand and comply with this Code and the Behaviour Standards for Commonwealth Parliamentary Workplaces.